-It depends.
 The label on most OTC medicine says that pregnant women should talk to their health care provider before using.
 This is because some OTC medicines may cause problems during pregnancy.
-For example, the pain reliever aspirin (such as brand name Bayer®) may increase your chances of having bleeding problems during pregnancy or childbirth.
-The pain reliever ibuprofen (such as brand name Advil®) can cause serious blood flow problems to your baby during the last 3 months of pregnancy.

-Most pregnant women can take acetaminophen (such as Tylenol®) to relieve pain if they follow the directions on the product label.
-But taking too much can lead to liver damage.
+Acetaminophen.
+Most pregnant women can take acetaminophen (such as Tylenol®) to relieve pain or fever if they follow the directions on the product label.
+Taking too much can cause liver damage.

 Talk to your health care provider before taking any over-the-counter medicine to be sure it’s safe for you and your baby.